SamuelLeitner/Z80-Computer/README.md

 # Z80-Computer
-Assembly Programms for a custom hommade Z80 computer.
+Assembly programms for a custom home made Z80 computer.
 Every programm can be compiled with the free online assembler tool from: www.asm80.com.